audibleblink/passdb-backend/readme.md

 bundle exec ruby server.rb
 ```

-If you don't have a ruby environment set, using docker will be less of a headache.
+If you don't have a ruby environment set up, using docker may be less of a headache.

 ```
 # build the image
 docker build -t passdb-server .

 # run the container, passing the necessary environment variables, port maps, and volume mounts
-docker run --env-file .env -p 4567:4567 -v $FOLDER_CONTAINING_DUMPS:/app passdb-server bash
+docker run --env-file .env -p 4567:4567 passdb-server bash
 ```

 ### Stats